History of The Antlers

 But by the late ‘90s, the town council deemed Lionshead was lacking the charm, character and appeal of the rest of Vail, saying “the architecture lacks a unique identity or reference to Vail’s historical antecedents and its alpine environment.”
 So it appealed to the public and private sectors to act collaboratively to review and revitalize the Lionshead area.

 In an amazing spirit of cooperation, during 2000 through 2002, the 70 condo owners of The Antlers poured $22 million into a high-end redevelopment project that upgraded the property to the sleek contemporary condo-hotel it is today.
 By 2013, homeowners renewed their commitment to reach a platinum lodging rating with significant improvements to their units.
-The only tell-tale sign of years is the aging elevator, but I understand it will be replaced in the near future.
+The only tell-tale sign of years we noticed was the aging elevator, but it was recently replaced along with the 2019 remodel of the lobby and front desk.

 Having skied at every major resort in North America, I rank Vail as one of my favorites.
 So when I brought three generations of my family there recently, I knew we’d need a large condo that we could call home for a few days.
 The Antlers was perfect!